aspnetzero/documents/docs/en/Getting-Started-Angular.md

 command to restore packages:

     yarn

+**Note:** If you downloaded merged project then you should run commands on Host folder not Angular.

 We suggest to use [yarn](https://yarnpkg.com/) because npm has some problems.
 It is slow and can not consistently resolve dependencies, yarn